microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS student guide - Innovate and modernize apps with Data and AI.md

 5. In addition to storing data in the cloud, we would like to integrate machine learning into our application processing, including detecting anomalies in sensor data and predicting when machine maintenance will be necessary based on sensor data.

 6. We want to reduce our reliance on a classic web application server for data processing and move toward a microservice approach.

-7. Our developers and administrators are very familiar with PostgreSQL and want to use this as the primary relational database on-premises and in Azure.
-We are concerned about performance in Azure, however--because we will collect data from all of our factories, we would like to have a solution which allows us to scale out our PostgreSQL services easily.

 ### Customer objections